Skip to content

 Workday redundancy

-Connectivity scoring rewards the best available lane for casual use, but critical workdays get better scores only when cell and satellite both have some support.
+Connectivity scoring rewards the best available connection for casual use, but critical workdays get better scores only when cell and satellite both have some support.

 Avoid these traps